Greece Attempts To Boost Declining Birthrate With Financial Baby Bonus

 Part of the reason for Greece’s declining work force is the emigration of around 500,000 people between 2010 and 2015, during the country’s depression when it lost a quarter of its economic output.
 Many Greek citizens fled to more prosperous countries, including those in the north of Europe, the United States, and Canada.

-Michailidou added that with the country losing five percent of its most-educated population – those who can earn higher wages and are of reproductive age – the entire issue has been compounded.
+Michailidou added that with the country losing 5 percent of its most-educated population — those who can earn higher wages and are also of reproductive age — the entire issue has been compounded.

 During the depression, Greece was forced to make extreme budget cuts to keep the country in the eurozone, including decreasing public health funding by more than 40 percent.
-The effect that this had on medical services, especially in more rural and remote areas of the country, made women more hesitant to have children while simultaneously increasing the rate of stillbirths due to lack of proper prenatal care.
+The effect that this had on medical services, especially in more rural and remote areas of the country, made women more hesitant to have children, while simultaneously increasing the number of stillbirths due to lack of proper prenatal care.

-Michailidou is championing for more nurseries and daycare centers in the country to encourage women to have babies and re-join the workforce while ensuring care for their children.
+Michailidou is championing for more nurseries and daycare centers in the country to encourage women to have babies and re-join the workforce.

 The baby bonus is Greece’s most drastic step to turn its population problem around and is expected to cost €180 million (about $200 million) a year, equivalent to 0.1% of GDP.
 It will be available to resident non-EU and EU citizens.